mearlboro/mearlboro.github.io/experience.md

 - Graduated with a first class degree and a distinguished master's project supervised by [Prof. William Knottenbelt](http://www.doc.ic.ac.uk/~wjk/) [[Read more]](/projects#snowwall) [[thesis]](/assets/files/snowwall.pdf)
 <br/>
 <br/>

 ### Theodor Burada Arts and Crafts School, Constanta
 #### Professional Diploma in Photography
 ##### 2010 - 2012
-A two-year part-time course in fine art photography which I attended in parallel with high-school.
 - Participated in multiple photography trips and worked in a studio
 - Subjects include light and colour, dynamics and composition, optical physics, film and film developing
 - Studied art movements and how they influenced photography and the history of photographic art